puradox/tetris-clone/README.md

 # tetris-clone
-A clone of Tetris made in Java
+###### A clone of Tetris made in Java

-#####Controls: (Use arrow keys for movement)
-- UP : rotate
-- DOWN : speed up
-- LEFT : move left
-- RIGHT : move right
-- ESCAPE : pause

 #####Features:
- - Everything is resizeable, easily configureable in the Well.class file (Not perfect)
+ - Everything is resizeable (configureable in the Well.class file)
- - Imports piece data files from ./pieces/
- - Imports color images from ./colors/
+ - Easily modable since all pieces and color are imported from files
- - Custom sounds
- - Simple, handmade art
+ - Uses simple, handmade art

 #####Usage:
 - Clone the repository